 At a 2003 Florida Conference of Seventh-day Adventists, officials presented Doss with a trophy and told a story about the bible his wife had given him years earlier on their wedding day.
 After reaching the hospital ship to be treated for injuries offshore, Doss noticed his portable bible was missing from his pocket, the one he had carried throughout his many battles.
 He asked that word be sent to the Company B soldiers to look for it.
 The men who had once considered him a coward because of his non-violence searched the blown-up terrain and, in a mini-miracle, found the treasured keepsake and returned it.

 - Charles Dickens was born (1812)

 - Tasmania created the first law anywhere providing secret ballots for elections (1856)

-- Charlie Chaplin first appeared as The Tramp in his debut film (1914)
+- Charlie Chaplin first appeared as The Tramp in the comedy film Kid Auto Races at Venice (1914)

 - Switzerland women gained right to vote (1971)

 - Grenada gained independence (1974)

 - US astronauts performed the first untethered space walk, which lasted nearly six hours (1984)